 Fields’ strong leadership was critical to the company’s North American restructuring, turnaround at the end of the last decade, and record profits in both 2015 and 2016.

 He joined Ford in 1989 and progressed through a number of leadership positions in the United States, South America, Asia and Europe.
 Throughout his career, he managed a series of turnarounds in many of Ford’s businesses around the world, most notably as president of The Americas, where he led a transformation of the company’s North America operations.

 Fields formerly served as chief operating officer, Ford Motor Company, a position to which he was named in December 2012.
 In this role, and as CEO, he was responsible for overseeing Ford’s fastest global manufacturing expansion in 50 years, and managing the most aggressive global product introduction schedule in the company’s history.
 Prior to this, Fields served as executive vice president, Ford Motor Company.
 He was named president, The Americas, in October 2005.

-Earlier in his career, Fields served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group and Ford brand vehicles manufactured and sold in Europe.
-Prior to that, he was chairman and chief executive officer, Premier Automotive Group.
+He also formerly served as executive vice president, Ford of Europe and Premier Automotive Group, where he led all activities for Ford’s premium vehicle business group, and for Ford brand vehicles manufactured and sold in Europe.
+Prior to this, Fields was chairman and chief executive officer, Premier Automotive Group.

-Fields was named a Global Leader of Tomorrow by the World Economic Forum in 2000 and CNBC’s Asia Business Leader, Innovator of the Year for 2001.
+From 2000 to 2002, he was president and chief executive officer, Mazda Motor Corporation, leading the company through a significant transformation.
+Fields was named a Global Leader of Tomorrow by the World Economic Forum in 2000 and CNBC Asia Business Leader – Innovator of the Year in 2001.